 Kids: Things To Do At Home

-Exploring the past isn't just something you do at a Museum!
-Try these fun activities to turn your computer into the Museum's newest interactive exhibit.
+Exploring the past isn't just something you do at a museum!
+These websites and fun activities will turn your computer into an interactive history exhibit.
+Note: Many of the interactive activities require the Flash plug-in.

 Discover how transportation has changed the way people live, work, and play over the last 125 years.